Polar alignment

 Polar alignment is the act of aligning the rotational axis of a telescope's equatorial mount or a sundial's gnomon with a celestial pole to parallel Earth's axis.

 Alignment methods

-The method to use differs depending on whether the alignment is taking place in daylight or in night.
+The method to use differs depending on whether the alignment is taking place in daylight or at night.
 Furthermore, the method differs if the alignment is done in the Northern Hemisphere or Southern Hemisphere.
 The purpose of the alignment also must be considered; for example, the value of accuracy is much more significant in astrophotography than in casual stargazing.